Back To The Beginning... Perivale, Southall & Ealing, London!

 Where do I begin?
 Upon my previous visit to London I revisited the place where I grew up to the age of five.
 Going back to Ealing in London had to be done, it was like tiding a cupboard that's been avoided for some time so I felt the need to get the task completed.
 Let's just say it was a day that I won't forget for a while!
-Would it feel strange to go back to the beginning?
+Did it feel strange to go back to the beginning?
+It was strange!

 Catching the London Underground to Perivale didn't take much thought but as soon as the Tube had left the tunnel it was apparent I was almost back onto home turf, a place I hadn't been for at least nineteen years.
 I wanted to make the trip back to the place I grew up for many reasons, I don't feel the are right to share that now.
 It's my drama!
 Born on the 14th of November 1990 I grew up in Perivale, West London until I moved up to the West Midlands when I was around five or six years old, I was half hoping things would not of changed in the surrounding area.
 To my delight nothing much had changed as me and my mum exited the Tube station.
 Seeing the larger suburban homes from the Tube station started to bring slight memories of my early childhood back.
 The weirdness hadn't kicked in at that moment.
 It's mad to think I have lived in Bilston for over eighteen years so returning back to Perivale felt really strange!